1985 - Charles Manson interview with High Society

 Charles Manson: A cup of paint thinner was thrown at me and then set afire.
 You have to understand this on the level we’re running on in this particular insane asylum.
 He was baptizing me.

 High Society: You didn’t threaten him?

-Charles Manson: He took what I sad as a threat.
+Charles Manson: He took what I said as a threat.
 He showed me a picture of a Hindu and told me it was his father.
 He’s a blond hair, blue eyed kid, and I told him that Hindu didn’t look like his father to me.
 He was upset about that.
-Then I implied that he was going to have a hard time living to get out of jail, because he’s here for taking a life. and he walks around the yard with this thing on his forehead, which creates confusion.
+Then I implied that he was going to have a hard time living to get out of jail, because he’s here for taking a life, and he walks around the yard with this thing on his forehead, which creates confusion.

 High Society: Did you defend yourself?

 Charles Manson: He had a blade tied to his arm.
 I put the fire out once and kicked him off of me with the blade, then the fire started up again, but I out-danced it.

 High Society: You’ve been in prison for the Tate/LaBianca murders for 15 years now, what do you do with your days here?

 Charles Manson: What do the animals do in the zoo?
 That’s the same thing I do in my cell.
 I play with myself, I make little string dolls, and I talk to roaches.
 I’m in jail for nine counts of murder, and I didn’t do it.
 I’m in solitary confinement,. may I add.

 High Society: Why are you in solitary and not with the mainstream prison population?

 Charles Manson: I’ve been in the mainstream just a short time.
 They have the fear, they have the guilt.
 Every time you do somebody wrong, you feel fear.
 You feel guilt.
 I was sentenced to death, but I ain’t got no killing coming.
 I told that to the judge, and I will tell the world again: I know, God knows, and the Holy Spirit knows.